lucaschf/AudioStreamer/README.md

 # Simple Flask Music Streaming App with Sockets

-A simple Flask app for streaming music using sockets
+A simple Flask app for streaming music using sockets.
+Practical work for the discipline of computer networks of the course systems for internet 2020.

 ## Getting Started